Linnea55/Cucumber-Tutorial/new-scenario-template/step1.md

 `mkdir cucumber-project`{{execute}}

-And enter the new folder:
+And enter the new directory:

 `cd cucumber-project`{{execute}}